cam39porter/tangle/docs/legal/independent-contractor-agreement.md

 |---------|---------|---------|---------|---------|---------|
 | 1.5% at $2250 | 1.5% at $2250 | 1.5% at $2250 | 1.5% at $2250 | 1.5% at $2250 | 1.5% at $2250 |

 The following describes the calculation of the buyback price.
 Cameron Porter and Myles McGinley each invested $75000 for a 50% stake in Hex Ventures LLC.
-This puts the value of a 1% stake in Hex Ventures at $1500.
-The buyback price for a 1.5% stake at $2250 is thus the same rate at which Cameron Porter and Myles McGinley bought in to Hex Ventures LLC at.
+This puts the value of a 1% stake in Hex Ventures LLC at $1500.
+The buyback price for a 1.5% stake at $2250 is thus the same rate at which Cameron Porter and Myles McGinley bought into Hex Ventures LLC at.